fecgov/openFEC/CONTRIBUTING.md

-This release branch will be deployed to our `stage` environment for FEC folks to review until we are ready to do a production deployment, which we have agreed will be that Wednesday pending any issues found.
-When the branch is created we have agreed to let folks know in the appropriate Slack channels ahead of time to prevent surprises.
+This release branch will be deployed to our `stage` environment for FEC folks to review until we are ready to do a production deployment, which we have agreed will be that Wednesday, pending any issues found.
+To prevent suprisse, we've agreed to let folks know ahead of time in the appropriate Slack channels when the branch is created.

 We currently have automatic deployments take place whenever code is merged/pushed to the `develop` (to our `dev` space) or `release/*` (to our `stage` space) branches.

-We have also created a separate `feature` space in Cloud Foundry that we only manually deploy to as needed.
+We have also created a separate `feature` space in Cloud Foundry, which we manually deploy to as needed.
 This will enable us to work on and test features that may require a long lead time before merging into `develop`.
 It will also enable us to test this work without being clobbered by the frequent